Waveform

 numPorts:

-The number of transmitter or receiver antenna (P) for this waveform.
+The number of transmitter or receiver antennas (P) for this waveform.

 length: